 - We also track how many providers and Vermonters are participating in the model.

 Early results suggest we are headed in the right direction.
 Provider participation steadily increased throughout Year 1.
-Though the growth in health care costs was 4.1% in Year 1 (see APM Total Cost of Care Annual Report for 2018), it represents a decline from the previous year and is below the 4.3% that would trigger corrective action from CMS.
+Though the growth in health care costs was 4.1% in Year 1 (see APM Total Cost of Care Annual Report for 2018), it represents a decline from the previous year (8.5%) and is below the 4.3% that would trigger corrective action from CMS.
 As more providers come on board, and the changes to their business models begin to take hold, we expect to see continued progress towards our 5-year growth target.
-To learn more about results to date, see Reports and Federal Communications.
+To learn more about results to date, see Vermont's All-Payer Model, Results to Date: Performance Year 1 (2018).
+You can review all APM reports on the APM Reports and Federal Communications page.

 The Vermont All-Payer ACO Model Agreement